 A Sharp Dressed Man in the Press

-Jennifer Mahoney from A Sharp Dressed Man was in the press and interviewed by Voyage Chicago Magazine for an article featuring Chicago’s most inspiring entrepreneurs and independent businesses.
+A Sharp Dressed Man was in the press and Jennifer Mahoney was interviewed by Voyage Chicago Magazine for an article featuring Chicago’s most inspiring entrepreneurs and independent businesses.

 Jennifer speaks with Lynn Taylor Schwab at the Tribune, on her look book service and the importance of being able to maximize your wardrobe.